 Sind diese Plätze noch frei?

-In case, you have made a reservation, you can inform the waiter/waitress by stating:
+If you have already made a reservation, you can inform the waiter/waitress by saying:

 Ich habe eine Reservierung um (number) Uhr.

-Once you sat down and are ready to look at the food and drink options, you can ask the waiter/waitress for the menu by saying the following:
+Once you are sitting down and are ready to look at the food and drink options, you can ask the waiter/waitress for the menu by saying the following:

 Kann ich die Speisekarte bitte anschauen?

-At a restaurant there are always some daily specials.
-If you want to retrieve more information about these specials, you can ask:
+At a restaurant there is always some form of daily special.
+If you would like more information about these specials, you can ask:

 Gibt es eine Tageskarte?